Ring star problem

 The ring star problem (RSP) is a NP-hard problem in combinatorial optimization.
 In a complete weighted mixed graph, the ring star problem aims to find a minimum cost ring star subgraph formed by a cycle (ring part) and a set of arcs (star part) such that each arc's child node belongs to the cycle and each arc's parent node does not.
-The costs for the arcs are usually different than the cycle's costs.
-The cycle must contains at least one node which is called the depot or the root.
+The costs for the arcs are usually different from the cycle's costs.
+The cycle must contain at least one node designated as the depot or the root.

 RSP is a generalization of the traveling salesman problem.
 When the costs of the arcs are infinite and the ring contains all nodes, the RSP reduces to TSP.
 Some applications of RSP arise in the context of telecommunications, transports or logistics.

 Exact formulations

 RSP was first formulated in 1998.
 The first MILP for solving RSP was introduced in 2004 alongside valid inequalities that improve the formulation.
 Several exact formulations have since been introduced in order to solve the Ring star problem such as a graph-layers based ILP and a st-chains formulation.